antvis/G2/site/docs/manual/core/coordinate/theta.en.md

 Theta coordinate system is essentially a combination of Transpose and Polar coordinate systems:

-1. First, exchange x/y axes through Transpose
+1. First, exchange x/y axis through Transpose
 2. Then, convert Cartesian coordinates to polar coordinates through Polar
 3. Finally, achieve angle encoding of data on a fixed radius